liferay/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/03-liferay-clustering.markdown

 for channel properties.
 The default configuration sets many properties whose settings are discussed there.

-Next, you need to set an IP address for the JGroups channel to use.
-This is called a Bind Address.
+JGroups sets a bind address automatically.
+If you want to set a manual address, you can do this.
 By default, these are set to `localhost`:

     cluster.link.bind.addr["cluster-link-control"]=localhost
     cluster.link.bind.addr["cluster-link-udp"]=localhost